 8. Data Quality Auditing

-Preventing Unfair Discrimination by auditing the quality of data and making sure that the available data is representative of the whole population or phenomenon of study.
+Preventing unfair discrimination by auditing the quality of data and ensuring that the available data is representative of the whole population or phenomenon of study.

 9. Interdisciplinary Algorithmic Auditing

 Detecting confirmation biases and other biases in Artificial Intelligence Models through Interdisciplinary Algorithmic Auditing.

 Combating deliberate disinformation via fake news and misleading memes by making sure our technology verifies news sources before amplifying them.

 Ensuring that our social media platforms and ad technologies are not being used for political and personal gain.